Torus Probabilistic Principal Component Analysis: Number of Components: Cross-Validation

 Consider fitting components sequentially in (\ref{svdxm0}).
 Define

-where $D_{m}$ is the number of degrees of freedom required to fit the $m-$th component and $D_{r}$ is the number of degrees of freedom remaining after fitting the $m-$th component.
-By Considering the number of parameters to be estimated as well as all the constraints on the eigenvectors at each stage, one can show $D_{m}=n+p-2m$.
-Accordingly, $D_{r}$ can be obtained by successive subtraction, given $(n-1)p$ degrees of freedom in the mean-centered matrix $X$ \citep{Wold1978}.
-Based on \citet{Krzanowski1983}, it is suggested that the optimal number of components is the highest value of $m$ for which $W_{m}$ is greater than $0.9$.
+In this equation, $\sample{D}_m$ stands for the degrees of freedom required to fit the $m$-th component, and $\sample{D}_r$ represents the remaining degrees of freedom after fitting this component.
+The determination of $\sample{D}_m$ involves considering the number of parameters that need to be estimated as well as the constraints applied to the eigenvectors at each stage.
+It can be demonstrated that $\sample{D}_m = n + D - 2m$.
+Consequently, $\sample{D}_r$ can be derived through successive subtraction, given the presence of $(n-1)D$ degrees of freedom in the mean-centered matrix $X$ \citep{Wold1978}.
+Following the guidance of \citet{Krzanowski1983}, it is recommended to choose the optimal number of components as the highest value of $m$ for which $W_m$ exceeds $0.9$.